-As set out below, data is collected from all patients.
-However, if a patient does not provide direct consent to participate in the ABMTRR, only the diagnosis, year of birth, date and type of procedure will be collected for administrative and safety and quality purposes.
+Data should be collected from all patients.
+However, if a patient does not provide direct consent to participate in the ANZTCT Registry, registration information may exclude any name details and actual date of birth, instead generalizing to month and year.
 It is necessary to collect this information to ensure the epidemiological integrity of the database and to minimise bias in benchmarking analyses.
-For patients who have not consented for participation in the ABMTRR, data use will also be limited to safety and quality monitoring activities and will not be used for participation in other data collections, projects or research.
+For patients who have not consented for participation in the ANZTCT Registry, data use will be limited to safety and quality monitoring activities and will not be used for participation in other data collections, projects or research.

 Follow up information is collected from all patients and includes disease response, engraftment, complications such as graft vs host disease or infections, disease relapse and survival.
-This information is used to enable benchmarking and for safety and quality purposes, unless consent was provided from the patient, in which case it will also be used for research or other consented purposes.
-This information may be provided at the time an event occurs, or in response to update requests from the ABMTRR to contributing centres.
+This information is used to enable benchmarking and for safety and quality purposes.
+Where consent was provided from the patient, data may also be used for research or other consented purposes.
+This information may be provided at the time an event occurs, or in response to update requests from the ANZTCT Registry to contributing centres.
 Patients may be monitored for their entire lives in the case of stem cell transplant or for shorter periods depending on the type of cell therapy administered.
 As a guide, the European registry (EBMT) requests annual follow up for 10 years post transplant, second yearly follow up from 10-20 years and five yearly follow up thereafter.
 It is now recognized that there are significant long term complications of bone marrow transplantation.
 Medium and long term effects of other cell therapies will also be monitored.

-The online system is hosted offsite, with appropriate security and backup systems.
+The online database system for transplant is hosted offsite, with appropriate security and backup systems.
 A more detailed description of the database security is provided in Appendix 2.
-Data downloaded for analysis are stored on a SVHS network drive and are only accessible by ABMTRR staff.
-REDCap is also used for data management with access controlled by ABMTRR personnel.
+Data downloaded for analysis are stored on an ANZTCT network drive and are only accessible by ANZTCT Registry staff.
+REDCap is currently used for data management of cell therapy data and other projects, with access controlled by ANZTCT Registry personnel.

-Many Australian and New Zealand hospitals contribute transplant and cell therapy data to the Center for International Blood and Marrow Transplant Research (CIBMTR) in the US, as well as to the ABMTRR.
+Many Australian and New Zealand hospitals contribute transplant and cell therapy data to the Center for International Blood and Marrow Transplant Research (CIBMTR) in the US, as well as to the ANZTCT Registry.
 There is considerable overlap between these collections, resulting in duplicate data entry burden.
-Subject to obtaining the necessary approval from the contributing centre, the ABMTRR may collect data from the CIBMTR via a web portal.
+Subject to obtaining the necessary approval from the contributing centre, the ANZTCT Registry may collect data from the CIBMTR via a web portal.